 If you have to irrigate it pays to understand what is in your water.
-Unless you are using rain water, chances are you have a host of soluble minerals and compounds you are delivering along with the needed moisture.
-In some cases these dissolved minerals can cause a host of problems for your soil and plants.
+Unless you are using rain water or your water source is mainly snowmelt, there is a good chance you have a host of soluble minerals and compounds you are putting in your soil along with the needed irrigation.
+In some cases these dissolved minerals can cause problems for your soil and plants.

 Even if you are using municipal water, but especially if you are on a well, it pays to get a water test.
 Logan Labs offers a standard water test and an extended test for irrigation water suitability.

 As with all tests, the real question is how to interpret them.
 We have gone through the water test terminology in detail and have written an explanation of how to interpret a water test report.

 High amounts of dissolved minerals or “salts” as they are referred to (“salts” are not just sodium and chloride) can limit the growth and germination rate of certain plants.
 Water can deliver substantial amounts of necessary elements like calcium and magnesium as well.